gomgoma/2023-BigDataVisualization/README.md

 * Desempleo.csv : Number of unenployed people by municipality.

 ##Comment
-This is a work by Abdelrhman Abdelmooty (gomgoma), Giada Damiani(giadadamiani), João Catraio(JprCat), Karlos Martínez(kostasotaduis) and Jose Trespalle(trespalle).
+This is a work by Abdelrhman Abdelmooty (gomgoma), Giada Damiani(giadadamiani), João Catraio(JprCat), Karlos Martínez(kostasotaduis) and Jose Arnal Trespallé(trespalle).
 This work is licensed under CC-BY-4.0 license.